Wherever you are on your journey of faith, you are welcome to worship at Resurrection.

 Sunday is our traditional day of worship.
 We have two Sunday worship services.
 One begins at 8:30 and the other at 10:30.
 Both services follow the worship liturgy provided in the Book of Common Prayer (BCP; pictured left), which you can find in any pew.
 That liturgy includes music, bible readings, a sermon, prayers, and the celebration of Holy Communion each Sunday.
 Although the general format for worship in an Episcopal Church will seem familiar to any Christian who has engaged in church worship, the Episcopal tradition includes a somewhat “high church” feel in that our clergy, lay ministers and choir members wear vestments and our prayers take on a formal tone as they were written many years ago and are shared by worshipers in Episcopal churches world-wide.
 For more information about the Book of Common Prayer and the Episcopal Church follow our website menu, “About Us.”

 All of our worship liturgy and scripture readings are printed in our bulletins.
 If you would like to view a typical worship bulletin, please click here.
-[Kim – can you add a link to a bulletin from the most recent service?]
 Our 8:30 service is quiet, contemplative and uses the more formal language of the BCP’s Rite I liturgy.
 Our 10:30 service is enriched by our organ, piano and choir and uses the more modern language of the BCP’s Rite II liturgy.
 We stream our 10:30 service live on our Facebook page as well.

 We also use the Hymnal 1982 and the Holy Bible for our worship music and scripture readings.